Peipsi lake in winterPhoto author: Priidu Saart, Brand Estonia

 Head south to Lake Võrtsjärv, then west to the coast and the islands — explore these wild landscapes any time of year.

 Estonian culture is deeply rooted in nature, like the tallest, widest, and oldest of trees.
 About half of Estonia's territory is covered in forest, meaning there are about 2 million hectares of pine, birch, and spruce.
-The bogs draw visitors all year round with their sense of otherworldly magic.
+The bogs attract visitors year-round with their sense of otherworldly magic.
 And the siren song of the sea calls to sailors and tourists alike, pulling them towards the hundreds of islands scattered off the coast of West Estonia.

 Pack along a warm woolen sweater with intricate local patterns and a pair of trusty walking shoes, and take a tour of Estonian nature.